europeana/api2/README.md

 # Europeana: catalyst for change in the world of cultural heritage

+## What does it do?

+Europeana is an internet portal that acts as an interface to millions of books, paintings, films, museum objects and archival records that have been digitised throughout Europe.
+The API provides the machine interface for accessing these digital objects.

 ## Full Documentation

 See the [Wiki](https://github.com/europeana/api2/wiki) for full documentation, examples, operational details and other information.

-The is JavaDoc will be generated once the upcoming code overhaul is complete.
+The JavaDoc will be generated once the upcoming code overhaul is complete.

 ## Communication

 - Google Group: [Europeana API forum](https://groups.google.com/d/forum/europeanaapi)
 - [GitHub Issues](https://github.com/europeana/api2/issues)

-## What does it do?

-Europeana is an internet portal that acts as an interface to millions of books, paintings, films, museum objects and archival records that have been digitised throughout Europe.
-The API provides the machine interface for accessing these digital objects.

 ## Build